theredpea/theredpea.github.io/about.markdown

 Hi, I'm Nate Anderson.

-I'm a web-developer originally from Kāneʻohe, Hawaii.
-I live in Englewood, Colorado with my husband.
+I'm a web-developer originally from Kāneʻohe, Hawaiʻi.
+I live in Englewood, Colorado with my husband, 2 dogs, and 2 cats.

 I graduated from USC where I studied Interactive Media and Accounting.
 These days I'm interested in data visualization and data science.